Dissolvable tobacco: Ariva and Stonewall dissolvables

 From 2001 to 2012, Star Scientific manufactured two brands of dissolvable tobacco in the US, Ariva and Stonewall, both made with powdered compressed tobacco.
 They were said to be marketed as a means of "reducing toxins in tobacco so that adult consumers can have access to products that expose them to sharply reduced toxin levels" while still providing consumers with tobacco and nicotine.
 Star Scientific recommended Ariva brand for smokers and Stonewall for heavy smokers, defined as smokers who consume more than one pack a day, and users of other smokeless tobacco products such as snuff.
+In 2014, FDA issued NSE orders like in the case of the Camel products, covering seven Star Scientific (Rock Creek Pharmaceuticals) dissolvable tobacco products.
+A stop sale and distribution was required for Ariva Cinnamon, Ariva Wintergreen, Ariva Mint, Ariva Java, Ariva Citrus, Stonewall Natural, and Stonewall Java.

 Ingredients

 Ariva, introduced in 2001, contained 1.5 milligrams of nicotine in each piece and dissolved in the mouth in 10–30 minutes.
 Stonewall, introduced in 2003 had more surface area than the Ariva pieces and contained 4 milligrams of nicotine per piece, with each piece dissolving in 10–30 minutes.
 Ariva was sold in Wintergreen flavor and Stonewall was sold with Natural, Wintergreen, and Java flavors.
 Other than tobacco and "other natural and artificial flavorings," including the non-sugar sweetener sucralose, Star Scientific did not list product ingredients.